LEAGUE / BOARD

 Answer: Not all football teams have cheerleaders.
 This is due to the registration numbers of football players compared to the registration numbers of cheerleaders.

-Answer: For the 2014 Season, teams cannot begin practice until August 16th, 2014.
+Answer: Practices start 4 weekends before the Season Starts.
+See the FFL calendar for specific dates.
 Any team practicing before then is in violation of our policies and subject to discipline by the league.

 Question: How long is the season?
 How many games are played?
 Are there playoffs?
 Do all teams qualify for playoffs?